usdot-jpo-ode/jpo-cvmanager/webapp/README.md

 ### Slice Tests

 For many of the slice unit tests (for example [adminEditOrganizationSlice.test.js](./src/features/adminEditOrganization/adminEditOrganizationSlice.test.js#80)), the dispatch method is checked for the number of expected calls.
-When an async thunk is tested, the dispatch method is called twice by the async thunk, even when it is not ecplicitly called withing the thunk.
-Therefore, when the number of calls is being tested, this is written as n + 2, where n is the expected manual calls and 2 is the number of default calls.
+When an async thunk is tested, the dispatch method is called twice by the async thunk, even when it is not explicitly called within the thunk.
+Therefore, when the number of dispatch calls are being tested, this is written as n + 2, where n is the expected manual calls and 2 is the number of default calls.